datocms/plugins/web-previews/README.md

 - A list of frontends.
 Each frontend specifies a name and a preview webhook, which will be called as soon as the plugin is loaded.
 Read more about it on the next chapter.
 - Sidebar open: to specify whether you want the sidebar panel to be opened by default.

-:warning: For side-by-side previews to work, if your website implements a [Content Security Policy `frame-ancestors` directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), you need to add `https://plugins-cdn.datocms.com` to your list of allowed sources, ie.:
+⚠️ For side-by-side previews to work, if your website implements a [Content Security Policy `frame-ancestors` directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), you need to add `https://plugins-cdn.datocms.com` to your list of allowed sources, ie.:

 ```
 Content-Security-Policy: frame-ancestors 'self' https://plugins-cdn.datocms.com;